Jimako-e107-plugins/jmlayouts/README.md

 What left from JMTheme plugin after changes in core for 2.3.1 version

+## version 1.0.3

+* FIX not needed option key in option file, only file name is important

 ## version 1.0.2

 * FIX Added by mistake deleted Generate page